StSchwerdtfeger/Active-Inference-in-R/README.md

   instead of loops...
 Other things are concerning functions that could be fit together (spm_cross1 and 2).
 I was mostly interested to get the code runnoing, i.e. creating equivalent results to the matlab code.

   UPDATE: Note that you can run the script up to the current point.
-The object chosen_action has been altered to make the loop do so.
+The object chosen_action (used chosen_actionTEST) has been altered to make the loop do so.
   This of course just delivers abstract results, but it can be compared with a in parallel prepared matlab script.
 This helped me to fully understand what the results of some of the parts are.
 Some problems that I have encountered were hard to track, as it sometimes just involved the class() of an object that was changed by some function (from packages such as pracma).
 Packages in R that deliver